Matt-Conrad/CXR_View_Classification/README.md

 ## Future work
 Ideas for future improvements:
- - Implement underlying algorithm as a web service so that users can pass any chest X-ray to the service
- - Fix bugs in one of the PHOG algorithm define in the paper to improve accuracy
+ - Provide an installer and configuration for the Gunicorn and Nginx server pair
+ - Implement a HTML user interface for the web API
- - Use C++ for the algorithm to boost speed
+ - Use C++ for the algorithm
- - Provide option to import image labels instead of labeling manually (I implemented the manual labeling because this dataset did not come with labels, so I manually labeled the dataset using this sub-app)
  - Add executables for other OSs
  - Make it so that nomkl only installs if you have AMD processor
  - Convert the Git submodules to Python packages
  - Use pytest for unit testing
+ - Find a way to remove pre-installed Postgres dependency
  - Make image set source URL more visible to user
+ - Fix bugs in one of the PHOG algorithm define in the paper to improve accuracy
+ - Remove anaconda dependency
+ - Implement DICOM compliant HTTP transfer of DICOM files